Face tattoo

 A face tattoo or facial tattoo is a tattoo located on the bearer's face or head.
 It is part of the traditional tattoos of many ethnic groups.

-In modern times, although it is considered taboo and socially unacceptable in many cultures, as well as considered extreme in body art, this style and placement of tattoo has emerged in certain subcultures in recent years.
+In modern times, although it is considered taboo and socially unacceptable in many cultures, as well as considered extreme in body art, this style and placement of tattoo has emerged in certain subcultures.
 This is due to the continuing acceptance of tattoos and the emergence of hip-hop culture popularizing styles such as the teardrop tattoo.

 Traditions

 Face tattooing is traditionally practiced by many ethnic groups worldwide.

 As indicator of status, maturity, or beauty

 Ainu

 The Ainu people of northern Japan and parts of Russia, including Sakhalin, the Kuril Islands and Kamchatka Krai, have a practice of facial tattooing exclusive to women, in which a smile is inked around the mouth to prevent spirits from entering the body through the mouth.
 This form of tattooing also serves a secondary purpose of showing maturity.